ArthurSonzogni/FTXUI/doc/module-screen.md

 The @ref ftxui::Screen class represents a 2D grid of styled characters that can be rendered to a terminal.
-It provides methods to create a screen, access pixels, and render elements.
+It provides methods to create a screen, access cells, and render elements.

-You can access the individual cells (@ref ftxui::Pixel) of the screen using the @ref ftxui::Screen::PixelAt method, which returns a reference to the pixel at the specified coordinates.
+You can access the individual cells (@ref ftxui::Cell) of the screen using the @ref ftxui::Screen::CellAt method, which returns a reference to the cell at the specified coordinates.

 **Example**
 ```cpp